sis00337/Pycharm-For-Dummies/docs/index-test.md

 ---

-# Add Python to PATH
+# Python not working in your Command Prompt

 If your Python is not on your **PATH**, your Python will not be working in your Command Prompt.